osg-htc/osg-htc.github.io/_events/Token-Transition-Workshop.md

 This two-day workshop features a variety of presentations and interactive discussions.
 Several topics that will be discussed include: the future of tokens, the OSPool's use of tokens, OSG Software token transition plans, and the physics collaboration community's transition to tokens.
 We will also discuss tokens from both a technical system administrator perspective and an administrative policy perspective

-A complete schedule for the workshop will be avaliable shortly, and registration will be open soon.
+A complete schedule for the workshop will be avaliable shortly.
+[Registration is open.](https://indico.fnal.gov/event/50597/registrations/3133/)

 {% endcapture %}